 - Modern curtains: They have stripes, geometric patterns, and even abstract prints to provide a modern feel to your home.
 Choose monochrome designs or colorful, patterned curtains in a variety of colors to match your taste.

-The distance between the floor and bottom of the curtains depends on the appearance you want to achieve.
+The distance between the floor and the bottom of the curtains depends on the appearance you want to achieve.
 Below is a list of curtain styles and lengths to consider:

-The Sill is the sort of curtain with the smallest length.
+The sill is the sort of curtain with the smallest length.
 Its regular length is usually a half-inch over the window sill, depending on the manufacturer.

 Using these sorts of curtains in your home will give it a more informal and appealing appearance.
 In addition, it makes use of vibrant colors and patterns to create a room with a unique appearance.

-You can use this type of curtain length for windows that are too small.
+You can use this type of length for windows that are too small.
 They are only a little distance in size, so they will not interfere with the furniture, heater, or counter positioned below them.
 This sort of curtain is in most bathrooms and kitchens.

 You should use the float method if you wish to hang your curtains with no breaks at all so that they hang entirely straight.
 But it is only just barely in contact with the floor.

-As a result, your curtains will hang straighter and appear cleaner because of this.
-This sort of curtain length is typical in high-traffic rooms such as the living room or dining room.
+They are typically in high-traffic rooms such as the living room or dining room.
 It is functional and aesthetically pleasing to the eyes.

 Curtains that have broken lengths generate a slight fold or break at the bottom of the drapery panel.
 This folding results in contrasted banding that is both sophisticated and elegant.